ircmaxell/phpvm/README.md

 ## Installation

-Clone this repository somewhere on your device (I'd recommend something like `~/.phpvm` but it should work anywhere you have write privliges).
+Clone this repository somewhere on your device (I'd recommend something like `~/.phpvm` but it should work anywhere you have write privileges).

 Run composer install on the directory.